tarunb4/tarunb4/README.md

 ### Hi there 👋

+My name is Tarun Bhardwaj and I am a second year Computer Science student at York University.

 <!--
 **tarunb4/tarunb4** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.